agnieszkasia/ToDoList/README.md

 To run this project:

 * Download project
-* In terminal go to project directory and type: $ php artisan serve
+* Put project folder inside htdocs folder (path is something like this C:\xampp\htdocs)
-* In other terminal tab type: $ npm run watch
+* Start MySQL and Apache server
-* Go to the browser and type in URL field: http://127.0.0.1:8000
+* Go to the browser and type in URL field: localhost/ToDoList/index.php